Provide assistance to the Physical Therapist and Physical Therapy department for patients undergoing treatment at the Seattle Cancer Care Alliance.

 New volunteers must be able to commit a minimum of three months to the Volunteer Services Program.
-Volunteers assist an average of one 2-hour shift per week.
-The Physical Therapy department is open 8am-4:30pm Monday-Friday.
+Volunteers assist a minimum of one 2-hour shift per week.
+The Physical Therapy department is open 8 am to 4:30 pm Monday-Friday.

 - Respect of diverse lifestyles, cultures, religions and values.